 Why should I use a remote shutter for my camera phone?

-There are a couple of reasons why you should use a remote shutter while taking pictures with your phone.
+There are a couple of reasons you should use a remote shutter while taking pictures with your phone.
 Let’s dive in!

 The sharpness of your pictures

 The most important reason to use a wireless remote shutter while shooting photos with your smartphone is sharpness.
 If you want to take your smartphone photography to the next level, using a remote is a must.

 The typical way to take pictures with your phone is by tapping the screen.
 But, unfortunately, it will cause vibration that will affect the quality of your image.
 This is because the camera’s focus changes with every bit of movement.
 In some cases, you might even get blurred results.

 While using a remote shutter, you won’t be touching the phone.
 You will get the best results by using the remote with a smartphone tripod.
 You can find some package deals on Amazon for a couple of dollars.

 Another reason to use remote control is to make self-portraits or photographs in which you need both hands.
-And selfies with one of your arms in the shot are in the past.
-You can set the timer, use the remote, get in position, and put the remote out of frame.
-Think about a wedding photograph were you want to add motion in the veil.
+And selfies with one of your arms in the shot aren’t that interesting to look at; instead, you can set the timer, use the remote, get in position, and put the remote out of frame.
+Think about a wedding photo where you want to add motion in the veil.
 Or a distraction for your dog to get a specific image.
 It will unlock numerous possibilities and give you substantial creative freedom.

 You won’t be needing a photographer at your family reunions.
-Everybody can be in the picture without having to set a timer and run to pick your spot in the group.
+Everybody can be in the picture without setting a timer and running to pick their spot in the group.
 Your group portraits get even better while using a tripod as well.
-Find a tripod with flexible legs, buy yourself a remote shutter, and get creative.
+So find a tripod with flexible legs, buy yourself a remote shutter, and get creative.

 Long shutter speed and shallow depth of field